 How do we register?

-To register your child for the Ramah in the Rockies inclusion program, please contact our Director of Inclusion at firstname.lastname@example.org, or call (303) 261-8214 ext.108.
-After an initial phone conversation, our Director of Inclusion will schedule a date to interview your child.
+To inquire about Ramah in the Rockies for your child, please contact Talia Horowitz, our Director of Camp Wellness at firstname.lastname@example.org, or call (303) 261-8214 ext.108.
+After an initial phone conversation, our Director of Camp Wellness will schedule a date to interview your child.
 If the program is appropriate for your child, you will be asked to complete the online registration process through Ramah in the Rockies’ CampMinder website by creating a CampMinder account, completing the online forms, and sending in your deposit.

 Are there scholarship funds available?